Progressive Pet Insurance Review

 Progressive Pet Insurance Ratings by State

-Progressive offers pet insurance policies nationwide.
+Progressive offers policies nationwide.
 For dogs, it achieves second place overall in one state and third place in 25 states.
 Cat coverage performs more moderately, with third place overall in one state.
-The company excels in affordability for dogs, ranking second in five states and third in 20 states.
-Progressive consistently ranks second for coverage nationwide.
+It is affordable for dogs, ranking second in five states and third in 20 states.
+Although Progressive doesn't offer the best pet insurance overall, it consistently ranks second for coverage nationwide.

 Alabama4.303